 Directors who are not full time employees of the Company are paid an annual retainer for Board service of \$23,000; an annual retainer for Committee service of \$1,200 for each Committee on which a Director serves; an attendance fee of \$1,300 for each Board meeting and \$1,100 for each Committee meeting attended; and are reimbursed or made whole for all costs or expenses of any kind incurred by them relating to Board or Committee meetings.
 Committee chairmen receive an attendance fee of \$2,100 for each committee meeting attended.
 Directors may elect to defer receipt of the retainer and attendance fees.
 Pursuant to the terms of the Directors Stock Compensation Plan, a minimum of 50% of the Board and Committee retainers are to be paid in the form of Company common stock, with the stock award determined annually on the date of the Company's Annual Meeting of Stockholders based on the closing price of the Company's common stock on that date and the then-applicable level of Board and Committee retainers.
 The directors annually have the option of taking up to 100% of the Board and Committee retainers in Company common stock rather than cash.
 Also pursuant to the Directors Stock Compensation Plan, commencing on April 24, 1997 and annually on the first business day of each calendar year thereafter, the Directors receive option grants of 2,000 shares of the Company's common stock, with the options vesting after six months and exercisable for five years.
-A total of 100,000 shares are reserved for award under the Directors Stock Compensation Plan.
-Directors who are full time employees of the Company are not paid any retainer or attendance fees for services as members of the Board or any Committee thereof.
+A total of 100,000 shares are reserved for award under the Directors Stock Compensation Plan, with the Company proposing that the Stockholders approve increasing the shares reserved to 200,000.
+Directors who are full time employees of the Company or any subsidiary are not paid any retainer or attendance fees for services as members of the Board or any Committee thereof.

-During 1997, no incumbent Director attended fewer than 75% of the aggregate of the total number of meetings of the Board held during the period he was a Director and of Committees of the Board on which he served during the period that he was a Director.
+During 1999, no incumbent Director attended fewer than 75% of the aggregate of the total number of meetings of the Board held during the period he was a Director and of Committees of the Board on which he served during the period that he was a Director.